Skip to content

 Entering the Bootloader

-Putting the Pro Micro - RP2350 only requires a couple of presses of the BOOT and RESET buttons.
+Putting the Thing Plus - RP2350 into bootloader mode only requires a couple of presses of the BOOT and RESET buttons.
 Start by pressing and holding the BOOT button down:

 Pressing the BOOT button.